xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/choosing_data_cache_driver.md

 Memcached is the free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.

-Memcached have to be installed as the PHP module, you can find more info [here](http://php.net/manual/en/memcached.installation.php).
+Memcached has to be installed as a PHP module.
+You can find more info [here](http://php.net/manual/en/memcached.installation.php).

 Also, you'll have to specify `type=memcached` and list your memcached servers at the `[cache]` section in the `<X-Cart dir>/etc/config.php` file like this: